Cochlear Implants

 • Use a waterproof processor case or cover, as appropriate.

-• Change the microphone filters as recommended by the manufacturer.
+• Change microphone filters as recommended by the manufacturer.

 • Change and/or charge the batteries, as needed.